estools/esutils/README.md

 #### code.isWhiteSpace(code)

 Return true if provided code is white space.
-White space characters are formally defined in ECMA262 5.1.
+White space characters are formally defined in ECMA262.

 #### code.isLineTerminator(code)

 Return true if provided code is line terminator.
-Line terminator characters are formally defined in ECMA262 5.1.
+Line terminator characters are formally defined in ECMA262.

 #### code.isIdentifierStart(code)

-Return true if provided code can be the first character of ECMA262 5.1 Identifier.
-They are formally defined in ECMA262 5.1.
+Return true if provided code can be the first character of ECMA262 Identifier.
+They are formally defined in ECMA262.

 #### code.isIdentifierPart(code)

-Return true if provided code can be the trailing character of ECMA262 5.1 Identifier.
-They are formally defined in ECMA262 5.1.
+Return true if provided code can be the trailing character of ECMA262 Identifier.
+They are formally defined in ECMA262.

 ### keyword

-#### keyword.isFutureReservedWord(id)
+#### keyword.isKeywordES5(id, strict)

-Return true if provided identifier string is one of FutureReservedWords.
-They are formally defined in ECMA262 5.1.
+Return true if provided identifier string is one of Keywords in ECMA262 5.1.
+They are formally defined in ECMA262.

-#### keyword.isStrictModeReservedWord(id)

-Return true if provided identifier string is reserved word only if evaluated under strict mode.
-They are formally defined in ECMA262 5.1.
+If strict flag is true, this function additionally checks whether id is keyword under strict mode.

-#### keyword.isKeyword(id, strict)
+#### keyword.isKeywordES6(id, strict)

-Return true if provided identifier string is one of Keywords.
-They are formally defined in ECMA262 5.1.
+Return true if provided identifier string is one of Keywords in ECMA262 6.
+They are formally defined in ECMA262.
-If strict flag is true, this function additionally checks whether id is keyword under strict mode by using `keyword.isStrictModeReservedWord`.
+If strict flag is true, this function additionally checks whether id is keyword under strict mode.

 #### keyword.isRestrictedWord(id)

 Return true if provided identifier string is one of restricted words under strict mode: "eval" or "arguments".
-They are formally defined in ECMA262 5.1.
+They are formally defined in ECMA262.

 #### keyword.isIdentifierName(id)

 Return true if provided identifier string can be IdentifierName.
-They are formally defined in ECMA262 5.1.
+They are formally defined in ECMA262.

 ### License